dylangageot/csgo-bomb-trigger/README.md

 # CS:GO Bomb Trigger

 CS:GO Bomb Trigger will inform a perephiral connected to your computer via the serial port that the bomb has been planted.
+Perfect to link an Arduino with a display to inform the player about the bomb time left.

 ## Features